 - Olive oil is my least favorite out of all the carrier oils for two main reasons, smell and texture.

-- With its very distinct smell that taste fabulous on chicken and in salad dressing, I don’t prefer the scent on my skin.
+- With its very distinct smell that tastes fabulous on chicken and in salad dressing, the scent does not transfer well to my skin.

-- It is also a very thick oil making it harder to get out of roller bottles and leaving behind an oily film.
+- It is also a very thick oil that does not absorb well through the skin.
+Because it is such a thick oil, it does not work well with roller bottles and will leave behind an oily film.

-- On the flip side, olive oil is high in antioxidants and very healing to dry patchy skin.
+- Why is olive oil even on this list?
+Well, olive oil is high in antioxidants and is exceptionally healing to dry, patchy skin.

 - Find olive oil here.